 Age Limit for Assistant Professor

-There is no upper age limit restriction for candidates applying exclusively for the Assistant Professor position.
+There is no maximum age limit for candidates applying specifically for the Assistant Professor position.

 Age Limit for JRF

-Candidates applying for the Junior Research Fellowship (JRF) must not exceed 30 years of age as of the first day of the month in which the examination concludes.
-This age limit is specific to the current examination cycle.
+Applicants for the Junior Research Fellowship (JRF) must not exceed 30 years of age as of the first day of the month in which the exam concludes.
+This age restriction is strictly enforced for the current session.

 Age Limit Relaxation

-Age relaxation for JRF is available for candidates belonging to SC, ST, OBC, PwD, and female categories, among others.
-Refer to the official table below for detailed category-wise relaxations.
+Age relaxations for JRF are available for candidates belonging to SC, ST, OBC, PwD, women, and other designated categories.
+Refer to the official guidelines for specific age exemption details.

 | UGC NET Age Limit Relaxation | |